A framework for making sense of metrics in technical organizations

 Introduction

 For good reason, the importance of data-driven reasoning is deeply ingrained in the culture of quantitative and technical disciplines.
-At the same time, the systems we both build and operate within are too complex to be fully grasped by the human mind.
+Moreover, the systems we both build and operate within are too complex to be fully grasped by the human mind.
 To understand them, we must measure them.
 The combined consequences of our secular cultural traditions, and the simple need to understand complex systems, lead technical organizations to fixate on metrics.
 This reliance on metrics is deeply ingrained.
 Managers repeat quotes like, “You can’t manage what you can’t measure.”
 Software engineers create dashboards and databases to track metrics.
 Meetings often begin with an overview of where the project or business stands in terms of the metrics.

 Systems as high-dimensional objects